How does this medication work? What will it do for me?

 Signs and symptoms of PML include progressive weakness on one side of the body; clumsiness of limbs; vision disturbances; changes in thinking, memory, and orientation; confusion; and personality changes.
 Some of the symptoms are similar to MS, so if you develop any of these symptoms or any other unusual symptoms, or if your MS gets worse, contact your doctor immediately.
 Your doctor should do an MRI scan before you start natalizumab to help distinguish a subsequent MS relapse from PML.

-Breast-feeding: It is not known if natalizumab passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+Breast-feeding: This medication passes into breast milk.
+If you are a breast-feeding mother and are taking natalizumab, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

-Children: The safety and effectiveness of using this medication have not been established for children and adolescents under 18 years of age.
+Children: The safety and effectiveness of using this medication have not been established for children and adolescents less than18 years of age.

 What other drugs could interact with this medication?

 There may be an interaction between natalizumab and any of the following:

 - anti-rejection medications (e.g., azathioprine, cyclosporine, mycophenolate, tacrolimus, sirolimus, pimecrolimus)